chenlong96/Cpp-MaxtrixTheory/README.md

 # Cpp MaxtrixTheory
-I will always update the article
+I will always update the article!
 ================================
+You can run Source.cpp directly!